WATCH: Tracking Lightning Strikes, From Space

 The National Oceanic and Atmospheric Administration, which runs the satellite, released the first image from a new instrument, a lightning detector.
 It shows lightning flashes over the course of an hour on Valentine's Day, from the Gulf of Mexico down to the southern coast of South America.

 The agency also released the video below showing images of the lightning storms developing over southeast Texas on that day — part of the same system that created the bright blotch of lightning activity in the hemispheric image above.
-In the video, the green dotted lines designate the Texas coastline.
+In the video, the green dotted lines designate the Texas and Louisiana coastlines.

 Tornadoes from that storm system destroyed homes near Houston.
 NOAA hopes information about lightning can help weather forecasters predict severe weather, including tornadoes, more accurately.